zuozhenggh/learning-library/security-library/oig-upgrade/initialize-environment/initialize-environment.md

 3. Access the Identity Self Service console

-    - Click on the bookmark *IAM11g* and Click on *OIM* from the dropdown "OR" paste the following URL in the browser:
+    - Click on the bookmark *OIG11g* "OR" paste the following URL in the browser:

     ```
     <copy>http://onehopiam:14000/identity</copy>